 The best vinyl storage ideas can bring a room to life and add personality to your room scheme.
 Owning one of the latest high-tech record players can also give you hours of entertainment as you play classic albums and the latest underground music finds from the comfort of your living room.

-Choosing to play vinyl and investing in one of the latest record players also gives you the perfect excuse to channel a little Mad Men style at home.
-By this we don’t mean you should sit around sipping Whisky and analysing the ad breaks during Corrie, but we do suggest embracing Mid-century style furniture and other covetable accessories for the home.
-A classic, 1950's sideboard that is made from deep walnut not only looks good, but has room to house your turntable and vinyl in one, for example.
+Choosing to play vinyl and investing in one of the latest record players also gives you the perfect excuse to channel a little Mad Men-style at home.
+By this, we don’t mean you should sit around sipping Whisky and analyzing the ad breaks during Corrie, but we do suggest embracing Mid-century style furniture and other covetable accessories for the home.
+A classic, 1950's sideboard that is made from deep walnut not only looks good but has room to house your turntable and vinyl in one, for example.
 Meanwhile, a retro-style 'vinyl flip bin' can be ideal for housing your favorite 12-inch albums and will make your vinyl music easily accessible.

 'There are plenty of specialist units and storage racks you can buy for vinyl,' says Nick Brown, engineering project manager for Cambridge Audio.
 'The more vertical the record stands the better.
 You'll want to make sure the rack is stable too as the average 12 inch can weigh up to 220grams.
 As your collection grows this will only get heavier over time.'

-Whether you're a vinyl veteran with a treasured collection, or a techie with one of the best soundbars who want to start your own music library from scratch, now's a great time to take advantage of the stylish vinyl-friendly offerings available online.
+Whether you're a vinyl veteran with a treasured collection or a newbie who wants to start their own music library from scratch with the best record player, now's a great time to take advantage of the stylish vinyl-friendly offerings available online.
 After hearing expert advice from top DJ Izaak Gray on how to use a record player and not damage the vinyl, it was only natural that we curiously began digging around for some of the best vinyl storage ideas to share with you here at Livingetc.

 7 vinyl storage ideas for your home